 Medik8 Firewall ($145 in the shop).
 Medik8 Firewall is firm (pun intended) favorite for a reason.
 I have found it helps with those pouches around the mouth that have a tendency to sag.
 I give credit to the hefty concentration of copper peptides.
 Copper is the key mineral in lysyl oxidase, an enzyme that weaves together collagen and elastin.
 And there’s collagen-boosting Matrixyl 3000 as well.

-ASDM Beverly Hills Lifting Contour Serum ($65 in the shop).
+ASDM Beverly Hills Lifting Contour Serum ($65).
 A decently priced serum that brings instant as well as long-term gratification.
 Vitamin C in the form of MAP takes center stage and is more than ably backed up by Matrixyl 3000, sodium hyaluronate and honey.
 Truth In Aging community reviewer, Sarah, proclaimed that it made a real difference in the firming department.

 BRAD Biophotonic Ultra Elastin Sculpting Firming Cream Complex ($195 in the shop).
 BRAD tackles sagging skin with a combination of exfoliation and skin cell boosters.
 There is a multi-vitamin C complex and a blend of glycolic and lactic acid bio-ferments to regenerate and plump the skin.
 Coenzyme Q10 stimulates cellular function, phospholipids strengthen skin’s barrier function.
 For most this will do double duty as a serum and moisturizer.

 Sciote Peptide+Defense Firming Youth Serum ($105 in the shop).
 My skin does well with amino acids and initially I thought that this serum would be good for radiance, but not necessarily for firming.
 I was wrong.
 It does extremely well in the finger-tapping test (smartly rap tip of finger against cheek and take note of resilience).
 As well as the aforementioned amino acids, there’s Matrixyl 3000 and a plant-derived alternative to sodium hyaluronate.